How Is Heart Failure Treated?

 Underlying medical causes

 Part of the HF diagnostic process is to identify and treat any underlying medical conditions.
-Many people have comorbidities, multiple medical conditions present in one person.
-In some cases when HF is caused by other medical conditions, it can be reversed with treatment of that condition.2 More commonly HF progresses requiring coordinated and sometimes complex treatments to manage symptoms and extend life.
+Many people with heart failure also live with other medical conditions.
+In some cases when HF is caused by other medical conditions, it can be reversed with treatment of that condition.
+In most cases, HF worsens over time when left untreated, which requires coordinated and sometimes complex treatments to manage symptoms and extend life.2

 Lifestyle

-Lifestyle changes can improve or exacerbate (worsen) heart failure symptoms.
-Treatment recommendations can include:5-6
+Lifestyle changes can improve or worsen heart failure symptoms.
+Treatment recommendations may include:5,6

 Medications